 Taking the logarithm of both sides, gives our expression

 We have now derived the our Heavy Tailed Quality metric using a matrix generalization of the classic Student Teacher model, with the help of some modern Random Matrix Theory.

 I hope this has convince you that there is still a lot of very interesting theory to develop for AI / Deep Neural Networks.
 And that you will stay tuned for the published form of this work.
 And remember…

 pip install weightwatcher

 A big thanks to Michael Mahoney at UC Berkeley for collaborating with me on this work , and to Mirco Milletari’ (Microsoft), who has been extremely helpful.
-And to my good friend Matt Lee (formerly managing director at BGI/Blackrock) for long discussions about theoretical physics, RMT, quant finance, etc., for encouraging us to publish.
+And to my good friend Matt Lee (Triaxiom Capital, LLC) for long discussions about theoretical physics, RMT, quant finance, etc., , and for encouraging me to publish this.